pypy/pypy.org/posts/2024/07/finding-simplification-rules-with-z3.md

 from.
 They also don't require any knowledge about the properties of the arguments of the instructions (e.g. that they are positive).

+The rewrites in this post have mostly been in PyPy's JIT already.
+But now we mechanically confirmed that they are correct.
+I've also added the remaining useful looking ones, in particular `int_eq(x, 0) -> int_is_zero(x)` etc.

 If we wanted to scale this approach up, we would have to work much harder!
-There are a bunch of problems that come with generalizing the approach:
+There are a bunch of problems that come with generalizing the approach to looking at sequences of instructions:

 - Combinatorial explosion: if we look at sequences of instructions, we very quickly get a combinatorial explosion and it becomes untractable to try all